Dollar Tree offloads Family Dollar chain for $1 billion, ending a decade-long effort to find a fit

 But Sundaram cautioned that Dollar Tree has increased exposure to tariff risks due to its higher concentration in general merchandise categories than Family Dollar.

-Creedon said during the conference call that all of Dollar Tree’s customers are seeking value when they shop.
-While about half of the chain’s customer base is middle income shoppers, Creedon said that higher-income customers are also in the mix.
+While about half of the chain’s customer base is middle income shoppers, Creedon said that higher-income customers in store aisles are becoming more frequent.

 “We are seeing stronger demand from higher income customers who increasingly see Dollar Tree as a cost effective source for an expanding range of products,” he said.